StanfordPL/x64asm/README.txt

 1. Dependency hell!

 Satisfy the following package dependencies.
-Equivalents are all available using MacPorts.
+Equivalents should all be available using MacPorts.

 $ sudo apt-get install ccache
 $ sudo apt-get install g++